hansmrtn/trin/README.md

-                                              peers to initially add to the local routing table [default: ] --discovery-port <discovery_port>     The UDP port to listen on. [default: 9000] --external-address <external_addr>    The public IP address and port under which this node is accessible --kb <kb>                             Maximum number of kilobytes of total data to store in the DB [default: 100000]
+                                              peers to initially add to the local routing table [default: ] --discovery-port <discovery_port>     The UDP port to listen on. [default: 9000] --external-address <external_addr>    The public IP address and port under which this node is accessible --ephemeral                           // TODO: A good and succint description.
+        --kb <kb>                             Maximum number of kilobytes of total data to store in the DB [default: 100000]
         --metrics-url <metrics-url>           URL for prometheus server